kannangr21/MoneyControlScrape/README.md

 # MoneyControlScrape
 Live data is scraped from the website https://moneycontrol.com

+Check for stable internet connection while scraping.
-1. Clone the repository and run `pip install bs4 requests` in the terminal
+1. Clone the repository and run `pip install beautifulsoup4 requests` in the terminal
 2. Change the directory in which the `.csv` file must be saved in `os.chdir("..")`.
 3. Run the Code `python3 Moneycontrol.py` in wsl/linux terminal.